Ly2017To/Self_Driving_Car/README.md

 # Self-Driving_Car

-This repository contains the following contents:

-    1. assignments of sensor Self-Driving Car course at Udacity;
+This repository contains the assignments of sensor Self-Driving Car course at Udacity;

-    2. thoughts after reading some related papers;